A Guide To Pine, Arizona (And What You Shouldn’t Miss)

 The place is packed and service is swamped, but the delectable pizza is worth the wait.

 Tonto National Forest – Pine Trailhead

-We take an hour to hike through the trees and cross the creek by hopping across a line of rocks.
-The air is bright and clear and there are patches of snow on the ground.
+Take an hour to hike through the trees and cross the creek by hopping across a line of rocks.
+The air is bright and clear and there are patches of snow on the ground in winter.

 It’s a great jumping off point for several trails in the area.
-Though when we’re there, it’s muddy and the clay sticks to our shoes and makes things a bit slippery.
+Though in winter, it’s muddy and the clay sticks to your shoes and makes things a bit slippery.

 The Pine Trailhead is also part of the Arizona Trail, which stretches some 1,287 kilometers from Mexico to Utah, and all across Arizona.

 This diverse path links desert, small communities, forests and canyons.

 Spend the evening wandering around Pine’s residential streets, the crackling of pine needles at your feet.

 The neighbourhood is filled with wooden cabins and a few Airbnbs.
 If you look carefully, you’ll spot some local wildlife too.

 Though Pine is just a short day trip from Phoenix, the great food and stunning hiking will leave you invigorated with nature.